icons8/lunacy-docs/docs/about.md

 #### Full support for Sketch files and Figma import

-No need to buy a Mac and/or Sketch license: Lunacy works natively with the Sketch format.
+The default file format in Lunacy is [.free](https://github.com/icons8/free).

+However, Lunacy works natively with .sketch files.
 You can open, edit, and save them back into the `.sketch` format seamlessly.
-Lunacy can handle both the dusty kits from Sketchappsources and the latest versions of Sketch files.
+Lunacy can handle both the dusty kits from Sketchappsources and the latest versions of .sketch files.

 If you need to continue working on designs you made in Figma, <a href="https://lunacy.docs.icons8.com/interface/#importing-documents" target="_blank">import them</a> is as easy as copying the file link, then pressing `Ctrl + V` in Lunacy.